-- 1. Succinctly describe your anticipated achievements and outcomes, as well as the geographic area of your project. - 2.
-What is the water resource(s) that the activities will focus on and why was it/were they chosen? - 3.
+Cle an Water Legacy Partners Questions (individual question responses are limited to 2000 characters) 1.
+Succinctly describe your anticipated achievements and outcomes, as well as the geographic area of your project (5 points).
+2. What is the water resource(s) that the activities will focus on and why was it/were they chosen?
+(10 points) 3.
 What activities are planned to protect or restore the water resource(s)?
 OR What activities are planned to support future protection or restoration efforts?
 Are the planned activities identified in a natural resource and/or watershed plan?
 If so, provide the name of the plan and website location, if possible.
 Describe the proposed activities and how they will provide long-term benefits to the water resource(s).

-- 4. Describe how activities are ready to be started soon after grant award.
+(30 points) 4.
+Describe how activities are ready to be started soon after grant award.
 Why are these funds needed at this time to complete a project or activities?
-Describe how the proposed activities are part of a larger effort or partnership working toward clean water or will build a new partnership through this project. - How will the public benefit from this project or set of activities?
+Describe how the proposed activities are part of a larger effort or partnership working toward clean water or will build a new partnership through this project.
+(20 points)

+5. How will the public benefit from this project or set of activities?
 Describe local, regional and/or state level benefits.
-Describe opportunities to incorporate diversity, equity and inclusion as part of projects including work in environmental justice areas as identified by the Minnesota Pollution Control Agency, or other priority areas/groups identified locally. - 6.
-Describe previous funding you have received from external sources (e.g. dues, donations, fees, etc.)?
-Describe what activities were completed using those funds.
+Describe opportunities to incorporate diversity, equity and inclusion as part of projects including work in environmental justice areas as identified by the Minnesota Pollution Control Agency, or other priority areas/groups identified locally.
+(20 points)